kwajiehao/Course-Work/General Homework/Support of the LASSO/README.md

 # Identifying the support of the LASSO

-Studying the efficacy of the LASSO in recovering the true support of the coefficient vector $\beta$.
+Studying the efficacy of the LASSO in recovering the true support of the coefficient vector \beta.